lsrcz/test-deflaker/README.md

 ('DeFlaker: ', 38)
 ```

-It seems that Rerun detects more flaky tests(although they are all the same test case `controllers.ApplicationControllerTest.testThatHomepageWorks`).
+It seems that Rerun detects more flaky tests in this scenerio(although they are all the same test case `controllers.ApplicationControllerTest.testThatHomepageWorks`).

 ## Limitations
 Maybe Ninja is not a good example here?
 Perhaps the reason for this strange phenomenon is that ninja's test suite depends on some external state and `mvn clean` clears it.
 I chose to test on it just because I didn't have enough computational power, and the test suite of ninja is relatively small, so I can evaluate DeFlaker on more commits.